 Amazingly Simple Load File Imports.

-On Monday, January 18, we rolled out the much anticipated second installment of enhancements to the Nextpoint import experience with the introduction of a load file mapper for produced data imports.
+At the beginning of 2021, we rolled out the much anticipated second installment of enhancements to the Nextpoint import experience with the introduction of a load file mapper for produced data imports.

 This new load file mapper provides the opportunity to easily match fields from your load file to the fields displayed in your Nextpoint database, from within the application.
 We’ve also included several instances of load file and field validation to ensure your import is successful.